 If You Want to Ride the Train

-For a completely different perspective, you can ride the train through the Maeklong Railway Market and then watch the train leave through the market as you stand on the sidelines, and then catch a train back to Bangkok later that day.
+For a completely different perspective, you can ride the train through the Maeklong Railway Market.
+Afterward, get off, and watch the train leave through the market as you stand on the sidelines, and then catch a train back to Bangkok later that day.

 Your best option is to catch the train departing from the Wongwian Yai Station in Bangkok at 6:45 am on the Maeklong Line.
 You’ll take a 1-hour ride to the Mahachai Station, get off, and then cross the river on a ferry from the Mahachai Pier to the Tha Chalom Pier.